amaad-michael/michaeltatum.xyz/content/afk.md

 ---
-title: "AFK"
+title: "AFK: Away From Keyboard 🥁⚽"
 date: 2025-04-18
 layout: "single"
 ---

-# Away From Keyboard 🥁⚽

 A little bit about me when I'm logged off: